Skip to main content

 Use HTTPS Endpoints

 Always use HTTPS for your webhook URL.
-HTTP sends your payload in plaintext, exposing the payload contents and any secret headers to anyone who can observe the network traffic.
+HTTP sends your payload in plaintext, exposing payload contents and any secret headers to observers on the network.

 NotifyKit only accepts HTTPS webhook URLs.
-HTTP URLs are rejected at the API level with a 400 error.
+HTTP URLs are rejected with a 400 error.

 Keep Secrets Out of Payloads

 Don't put sensitive data (API keys, tokens, PII) directly in the webhook payload.
-Payloads are logged in the NotifyKit dashboard for debugging.
+The payload is stored on the job record while the job is pending or failed, and is accessible to anyone with your API key via the Jobs API.
 Use the payload to send identifiers, then fetch sensitive data from your own API.

 Avoid: